jpakkane/psplit/readme.md

 # Pythonesque string splitting for C++

-This library aims to provide functions to split strings in roughly the same way as Python's string splitting works.
+This library aims to provide C++ functions to split strings in roughly the same way as Python's string splitting works.

+For documentation read the [quick quide](quickquide.md).

 ## Features